Ariana Grande videography

-Grande has over forty videos surpass at least 100 million views, while seven of her music videos — have over a billion views on YouTube.
+Grande has over forty music videos surpassing 100 million views, while seven have over a billion views on YouTube.
 On November 30, 2018, Grande released the music video for her single "Thank U, Next".
 Directed by Hannah Lux Davis, the video broke the record for most-watched music video in YouTube within 24 hours, officially achieving 55.4 million views on the platform in its first day.
-It also became the fastest Vevo video to reach 100 million views on YouTube doing so in just 3 days and 10 hours.
-Her YouTube channel is currently one of ths most viewed music channels on the platform, having attracted nearly 30 billion views.
-With over 56.3 million subscribers, she remains the third most subscribed female artist, and held the record for female musician with the most subscribers, for six years.
+It also became the fastest Vevo video to reach 100 million views on YouTube, in three days and ten hours.
+Her YouTube channel is one of the most viewed music channels on the platform, having attracted nearly 30 billion views.
+With over 56.3 million subscribers, she is the third-most-subscribed female artist and held the record for female musician with the most subscribers for six years.
 Grande has won 13 MTV Video Music Awards for her music videos so far, receiving Artist of the Year in 2019 and Video of the Year in 2025, respectively.
 She is the fifth most nominated artist of all time—with 57 nominations overall—including five for Video of the Year and a record five for Artist of the Year.

-Grande's subsequent television work included, a recurring role in the first season of the Fox series Scream Queens (2015), playing Penny Pingleton in NBC's live musical television special, Hairspray Live!
-(2016) and making a guest appearance in the Showtime series Kidding (2020).
-Grande has hosted and performed at Saturday Night Live twice in 2016 and 2024, showcasing her comedic and hosting talents.
+Grande's subsequent television work included a recurring role in the first season of the Fox series Scream Queens (2015), Penny Pingleton in NBC's live musical television special Hairspray Live!
+(2016), and a guest appearance in the Showtime series Kidding (2020).
+Grande has hosted and performed on Saturday Night Live in 2016, 2024, and 2025, showcasing her comedic and hosting talents.
 She served as a coach on The Voice in 2021 and has been a guest judge on RuPaul's Drag Race in 2015 and 2023.
-Grande was the focus of documentary films/specials; Dangerous Woman Diaries, a 4-part YouTube Originals docuseries that offered behind-the-scenes access during her Dangerous Woman Tour (2018) and the creation of her Sweetener album and Excuse Me, I Love You (2020), a Netflix concert film documenting her Sweetener World Tour.
+Grande was the focus of documentary films/specials: Dangerous Woman Diaries (2018), a four-part YouTube Originals docuseries that offered behind-the-scenes access during her Dangerous Woman Tour and the creation of her Sweetener album; and Excuse Me, I Love You (2020), a Netflix concert film documenting her Sweetener World Tour.